Moving Hornet Nation Forward

 Scholarships for Future Hornets

 Private scholarships like the Elaine A. Slater Scholarship are extremely important to Emporia State University and its students.
-For information about establishing a scholarship fund that will leave a legacy by including a gift n your current or future plans, contact Carol Cooper at 620-341-6463 or email@example.com.
+For information about establishing a scholarship fund that will leave a legacy by including a gift n your current or future plans, contact Shane Shivley at 620-341-6475 or firstname.lastname@example.org.